raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

         - También se utilizar para "quejarse" `He claimed that the food was cold` = state (el más formal)
     ? Él declaró que era inocente : `He stated that he was innocent` ?
-Se quejó the que la comida estaba fría : `He claimed that the food was cold`
+Se quejó de que la comida estaba fría : `He claimed that the food was cold`

-como lo diría un nativo = how a native would express it
+cómo lo diría un nativo = how a native would express it
     ?
 Quiero saber cómo lo expresaría un nativo : `I want to know how a native would express this idea`

 mencionado = mentioned